-Catamount Falls Trail is a 5.8 mile moderately trafficked out and back trail located near Woodland Park, CO that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, and trail running and is accessible from April until October.
+Catamount Falls Trail is a 5.8 mile moderately trafficked out and back trail located near Woodland Park, Colorado that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, and trail running and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Old Cat. goes up the left side of the falls, and will bring you to the Garden of Eden.
 Not for the beginner hiker, basically straight up.
 But it's a cool & a different way to explore the falls.
 Pups will have a tricky time, but if you help them up they'll make it!